This article explains what OpticStudio "instances" are and how they are counted for each license type.

 I have 2 licenses available.
 Can I open additional instances with the 2nd license?

-No, licenses cannot be “stacked”.
-Only one license seat can be used by any machine at one time, and you would hit the limit of instances before using the 2nd license.
+No, licenses cannot be “stacked” on a single machine.
+Only one license seat can be assigned to a machine at one time, and the limit of instances likely would kick in before using the 2nd license.

 I have access to a network license with multiple seats.
 Can I open extra instances by using another seat?